 Personal injury solicitors can assist with claiming maximum compensation for industrial injuries that include anything from chemical poisoning to Vibration White Finger.

 More claim types

 Courts understand that serious injuries have a life-altering impact on an injured claimant and their dependants.

 Compensation should ease the financial burden on a claimant enabling them to prioritise recovery.
 The panel of solicitor firms have for many years aided people affected by major accidents.

 For more information: Serious injury claims

-Under a CFA, Shotts injury claimants will also not have to pay any fees upfront.
+Shotts injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Shotts, Lanarkshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Shotts, Lanarkshire and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?

 Your personal injury solicitor will receive a success fee when they settle your injury claim.
 This fee is deducted from your final compensation.